andrewhooker2/portfolio-site/README.md

 ## About

 This is my personal playground, a code haven where I experiment with ideas, learn new things, and generally have a good time.
 While you may not be allowed to use the code here, you can certainly peek around and get inspired.
+Just know your not allowed to view it.
+Legally.

 ## Features